 Surely you’re joking.

-Everything you will ever need to learn is readily available online.
-Thousands of courses, online videos, free e-books and much more are available and you can master social media management in as little as a month.
+Thousands of courses, online videos, free ebooks, and much more are available.
+Given the right training, and if you focus hard enough, you can master social media management in as little as a month.

 11. Video Editor

 This is an incredible job opportunity for introverts who also want to have the flexibility of working from home.

 As video content online increases in popularity, video editors are increasingly in demand nowadays, not only by businesses or brands but also by individuals and influencers.

 If you have experience in video editing with different software, file types, and platforms, you can easily make up to $60k per year.